HomeLatest NewsOpinionBudget 2025 should prioritise green cities for sustainable growth

 Preferred Source of Google

-As India prepares for the , we find ourselves at a decisive moment in shaping the future of our cities and economy.
+As India prepares for the Union 2025, we find ourselves at a decisive moment in shaping the future of our cities and economy.
 With nearly half of the Indian population expected to live in urban areas by 2030, the need for infrastructure that is both expansive and sustainable is more urgent than ever.

 This need for climate conscious infrastructure is not only critical as a response to environmental challenges but also as a deemed driver of long-term economic stability for the country.

 The last budget, presented just six months ago, gave significant attention to public infrastructure, while prioritising sustainability as a key focus.
-This year, the momentum must continue, with sectors like railways, aviation, healthcare, hospitality, data centers and manufacturing taking center stage.
+This year, the momentum must continue, with sectors like railways, aviation, , hospitality, data centers and manufacturing taking center stage.

 Advertisement